 Russia – Mt Elbrus (South Route)

 Though Mt Elbrus is the highest mountain in Europe and located in the rugged Caucasus Mountains, it is one of the easiest ice and snow peaks on the continent.
-The standard south route, supported by cable cars cum ski and snow cats, is said to have a high success rate of close to 90% each summer.
+The standard south route, supported by ski lifts, cable cars and snow cats, is said to have a high success rate of close to 90% each summer.
 However, there are still causalities each summer and the mountain is not to be taken lightly despite the high success rate.

 The biggest danger of climbing Mt Elbrus can be said to be the weather, which can be particularly nasty on the mountain.
 Besides the standard south route and the more challenging northern route, there are a few more difficult routes that are hardly attempt with little information and not supported by any mountain huts.